 Nobody wants to throw in the towel and admit they can’t do things they have always enjoyed.
 Not only that, but most parents and their children dread the day when their roles may be reversed – when the adult child is faced with becoming a caregiver for their aging parents.
 Much of the turmoil surrounding this time for aging adults is rooted in a fear of losing their independence.

 Having an untreated or ignored hearing loss may not seem like the most pressing difficulty facing your aging parents, but it can have a big impact on their health and safety.
 Operating a vehicle without begin able to hear emergency sirens or other drivers honking can cause accidents.
 Not being able to communicate effectively with multiple medical professionals and specialists can result in instructions not being followed and dangerous misunderstandings.
-Further, it's been shown that when you have an untreated hearing loss, your medical expenses for other conditions increase.
+Further, it's been shown that when you have an untreated hearing loss, your brain is at risk of auditory deprivation and medical expenses for other conditions increase.
 Even navigating public transportation with a hearing loss can be frustrating and can discourage your folks from leaving home to run errands or visit friends.

 Studies have shown that when hearing loss is ignored, it can hasten cognitive decline.
 Not being able to hear means your parents will have a harder time connecting with others which leads to social isolation, feelings of helplessness, and low mood.
 They may stop doing many of the things they once enjoyed.
 Even your own interactions with your folks may become strained due to their hearing loss, and this is no way to spend your precious time together.